 In NSW there are many other definitions for weeds too.
-You may have heard of noxious weeds, environmental weeds, agricultural weeds, Weeds of National Significance (WoNS) and National Environmental Alert List weeds.
+You may have heard of environmental weeds, agricultural weeds, Weeds of National Significance (WoNS) and National Environmental Alert List weeds

 These are all different classifications of weeds and interestingly some weeds can be several of these classifications.
-For instance, serrated tussock is a WoNS, a serious agricultural weed and a declared noxious weed in some parts of NSW.
-Similarly, alligator weed is a WoNS, an environmental weed, a declared noxious weed in some parts of NSW and is now emerging as an agricultural weed as well.
+For instance, serrated tussock is a WoNS and a serious agricultural weed in some parts of NSW.
+Similarly, alligator weed is a WoNS, an environmental weed and is now emerging as an agricultural weed as well.

-Controlling weeds is voluntary in NSW except for noxious weeds.
-If a weed on your property is declared noxious in your area you have a legal responsibility to control it.
-You can check what weeds are declared noxious in your area and how they need to be managed using the NSW WeedWise database.
+You can check what weeds are in your area and how they need to be managed using the NSW WeedWise database.